 - Investigate the circumstances before taking any formal action.

-- Typically, you might give an employee one spoken warning and two written warnings before dismissal.
-Spoken warnings will often be removed from an employee's disciplinary record after six months, and written warnings after 12 months if there are no further disciplinary offences.
+- Typically, you might give an employee one verbal warning and two written warnings before dismissal.
+Verbal warnings will often be removed from an employee’s disciplinary record after six months and written warnings after 12 months (if there are no further disciplinary offences).

 - A formal warning should include a time limit for achieving improvement and an explanation of the consequences of not doing so.

 - Apply the rules fairly and consistently.
 An employee who can show that you applied the rules inconsistently may be able to claim unfair dismissal (see 4).

 - Keep written records of all disciplinary action you take.
 Include a record of any steps you have taken to investigate and address the cause of the problem.